 Situated just beneath the Citadel, Salah al-Din Square (or Maydan al-Qal’a “Citadel Square”) is considered one of the most important historical squares in Cairo.
 It was given several names throughout its history, such as the Black Square and al-Remela Square.

 It was subject to several phases of destruction by Mamluks and subsequent sultans.
-It was Muhammad ibn Qalawun who renovated the complex since it served as a polo court for him and his princes on Tuesdays and Saturdays.
-During his reign, Salah al‑Din Square was the venue for the prayers of the two most important Islamic festivals, Eid al‑Fitr and Eid al‑Adha.
+It was Muhammad ibn Qalawun who renovated the square, since it served as a polo court for him and his princes.
+During his reign, Salah al-Din Square was the venue for the prayers of the two most important Islamic festivals, Eid al-Fitr and Eid al-Adha.
 Ibn Qalawun also used the square as a reception area for ambassadors and foreign envoys, as well as a hall for celebrations and military parades.

-The square overlooks Bab al‑‘Azb on the east, and al‑Rifa’i Mosque and the Mosque and Madrasa of al-Sultan Hasan on the west.
-Several streets branch out from the Salah al‑Din Square, including al‑Imam Shafi’i and al‑Qadam, which leads to the mosque and shrine of al‑Sayyida Nafisa (d.
-824 AD).
+The square overlooks number of Islamic monuments like: the citadel of Salah al-Din which opens onto the square by Bab al-Azzab, al-Mahmudiyya Mosque, Mosque and Madrasa of al-Sultan Hasan and al-Rifa’i Mosque.
+Several streets branch out from the Salah al-Din Square, including Souq al-Silah, Seket al-Mahgar, al-Imam Shafi’i and al-Qadam which leads to the mosque and shrine of al-Sayyida Nafisa.